imax9000/prusa_exporter/README.md

 # prusa_exporter

 Prusa Exporter or more known as prusa_exporter is a tool that allows users to expose metrics from the Prusa Research 3D printers.
 Its approach is to scrape metrics from [Prusa Link](https://help.prusa3d.com/article/prusa-connect-and-prusalink-explained_302608) REST API and also from [UDP](https://github.com/prusa3d/Prusa-Firmware-Buddy/blob/master/doc/metrics.md) type of metrics.
-After gettng data it's simply exposes the metrics at `/metrics` endpoint.
+After gettng data it's simply exposes the metrics at `/metrics/prusalink` and `/metrics/udp` endpoints.
+You can also access `http://localhost:10009`.

 **UDP** is configured in printer - Settings -> Network -> Metrics & Log

+**BEWARE** - Altrough Prusa Mini sends some metrics via UDP as well, it's board does not contain needed sensors.
+So that means you are basically unable to get anything meaningful from those metrics.

 - Host => address where prusa_exporter is running aka your computer / server
 - Metrics Port => default 8514 same as prusa_exporter but you can change it